MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### Example 8: Using ForeEach-Object with two script blocks

-In this example we pass two script blocks positionally.
+In this example, we pass two script blocks positionally.
 All the script blocks bind to the **Process** parameter.
 However, they are treated as if they had been passed to the **Begin** and **Process** parameters.